kenzrad/giftastic/README.md

 ![SPACE](/assets/images/readMe/spacetitlewhite.png)
 #

-###<b>Stuff in Space</b> is a giftastic app that uses the GIPHY API to dynamically populate space-themed gifs on your screen.
+### Stuff in Space is a giftastic app that uses the GIPHY API to dynamically populate space-themed gifs on your screen.

 ## Using the App